patrickdowling/superparasites/README.md

 - To build for Supercell hardware, use `make -f supercell/makefile VARIANT=SUPERCELL ...`.
 The resulting files are in `build/supercell/`.
 - To build for Microcell hardware, use `make -f supercell/makefile VARIANT=MICROCELL ...`.
 The resulting files are in `build/microcell/`.

-This doesn't change anything for the bootloader (1), which should be shared (famous last words...)
+This doesn't change anything for the bootloader (1), which should be common to both(famous last words...)

 At the risk of repeating myself: This code is not compatible with other hardware versions of Clouds!